TRACIE-F/stock-analysis/README.md

 # Stock Analysis
-An analysis of green stocks to determine buying behavior.
+An analysis of green stocks to determine buying behavior, including the number of purchases and rate of return.

 # Overview of Project: Explain the purpose of this analysis.
-This analysis is to help
+This analysis is to help determine the best green stock to recommend based on past performance.

 ## Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

-Below are the stock summaries for various green stocks in 2017 and 2018.
+Below are the stock summaries for various green stocks in 2017 and 2018, along with the execution time for the script.

 ![VBA_Challenge_2017](https://github.com/TRACIE-F/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)
 ![VBA_Challenge_2018](https://github.com/TRACIE-F/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)